How To Do A Family Intervention

 Interventions are a well-orchestrated, small group encounter with a family member who refuses to get help.
 They get the affected person into a rehab program immediately.
 If a family needs help planning and executing an intervention, they can hire a professional interventionist.

-- Plan – Studies show that family interventions do help but only if they are proper.
+- Plan – Studies show that interventions help when done correctly.
 Poor planning may worsen the situation if the loved one feels attacked.
 Interventions are usually volatile situations.
-There is a possibility of potential resentment, anger, and the victim may feel betrayed.
+There is a possibility of resentment, and anger, and the victim may feel betrayed.

 - Coordination – The groups set a location and date for the intervention.
 They work together to present a rehearsed and consistent message.
-Keep the discussion focused on solutions and not on the strong emotional responses.
+Keep the discussion focused on solutions and off an emotional responses.
 It helps to have a non-family member present.
 The loved one should not know ahead of time.

 - Consequences – If the loved one does not accept treatment, the team should decide how to proceed.
 Results include cutting off finances, taking away contact with children, divorce, or separation.